danielPaszek/inMemoryDatabase/README.md

 [x] delete polimorphisim from get/push/pop
 [x] get rid off objectDB
 [x] array requires only one of the parameters
-[ ] find and add real compare function
+[x] find and add real compare function
+[x] optional date in listener